chromacole/spinner/README.md

 - **Spin the Wheel** (`index.html`) — a game-show style spinner wheel you can play with a mouse (click &amp; drag) or a finger (swipe/touch).
-- **Spin Art** (`spin-art.html`) — a virtual spin-art disc: tap Spin to get it going, then click and hold to drip paint that flings outward while it spins, just like the real machines.
+- **Spin Art** (`spin-art.html`) — a virtual spin-art disc: tap Spin to get it going (it keeps spinning for roughly 25 seconds before it drifts to a stop), then click and hold to drip paint that flings outward while it spins, just like the real machines.
+Adjust color opacity with the Opacity slider.
 Save your art as a PNG when you're done.

 A small nav in the header switches between the two pages.